mlresearch/v238/_posts/2024-04-18-gheshlaghi-azar24a.md

   learn directly a policy from collected data without the reward modelling stage.
   However, this method still heavily relies on the first approximation.
 In this paper we try to gain a deeper theoretical understanding of these practical algorithms.
-  In particular we derive a new general objective called ${\\Psi}$PO for learning from human preferences that is expressed in terms of pairwise preferences and therefore bypasses both approximations.
-This new general objective allows us to perform an in-depth analysis of the behavior of RLHF and DPO (as special cases of ${\\Psi}$PO) and to identify their potential pitfalls.
-We then consider another special case for ${\\Psi}$PO by setting $\\Psi$ simply to Identity, for which we can derive an efficient optimisation procedure, prove performance guarantees and demonstrate its empirical superiority to DPO on some illustrative examples. "
+  In particular we derive a new general objective called ${\Psi}$PO for learning from human preferences that is expressed in terms of pairwise preferences and therefore bypasses both approximations.
+This new general objective allows us to perform an in-depth analysis of the behavior of RLHF and DPO (as special cases of ${\Psi}$PO) and to identify their potential pitfalls.
+We then consider another special case for ${\Psi}$PO by setting $\Psi$ simply to Identity, for which we can derive an efficient optimisation procedure, prove performance guarantees and demonstrate its empirical superiority to DPO on some illustrative examples.'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: gheshlaghi-azar24a
 month: 0
-tex_title: " A General Theoretical Paradigm to Understand Learning from Human Preferences "
+tex_title: A General Theoretical Paradigm to Understand Learning from Human Preferences
 firstpage: 4447
 lastpage: 4455
 page: 4447-4455